Readability Formulas

 Tip #5:

 Keep sentences short” is a principle, not a hard rule.
-While short sentences contribute to clarity, they must balance against other writing principles.
-Sometimes a longer sentence is needed to convey a complex idea or maintain the flow of a narrative.
-Gunning suggests writers consider the context and the needs of their readers first, and then adjust sentence length accordingly.
+While short sentences contribute to clarity, they must balance against other writing rules.
+Sometimes a longer sentence is needed to convey a complex idea or maintain the narrative’s flow.
+Gunning suggests writers consider the context and the needs of their readers first, and then adjust sentence length.

 Tip #6: